Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models

 and

-then $p > \wh{p}_0(x)$. \end{enumerate} \end{definition}
+then $p > p^r_0(x)$. \end{enumerate} \end{definition}

-By applying Definition \ref{def:de7bb} to the null contract $\cN = (0,0)$, we deduce that any regular market model is arbitrage-free for the hedger with respect to the null contract.
+By applying Definition \ref{def:de7bb} to the null contract $\cN=(0,0)$, we deduce that any regular market model is arbitrage-free for the hedger with respect to the null contract.
 It is not clear, however, whether an arbitrage opportunity for the trading desk may arise in a regular model.

-It is important to note that condition (i) implies that the replication cost $\wh p_0(x)$ for $\cC $ is unique.
-Moreover, if condition (i) holds, then condition (ii) is equivalent to the following condition: \begin{itemize} \item[(iii)] if $p$ is such that there exists $(x,p,\phi ,\cC)\in \Psi^{0,x} (p,\cC )$ satisfying
+Condition (i) in Definition \ref{def:de7bb} means that superhedging cannot be less expensive than replication, whereas condition (ii) postulates that any strict superhedging has a strictly higher cost than replication.
+It is important to observe that condition (i) implies that the replication cost $p^r_0(x)$ for $\cC $ is unique.
+Moreover, if condition (i) holds, then condition (ii) is equivalent to the following condition \begin{itemize} \item[(iii)] if $p$ is such that there exists $(x,p,\phi,\cC)\in \Psi^{0,x} (p,\cC)$ satisfying

-then the following implication is valid: if $p=\wh{p}_0(x)$, then
+then the following implication is valid: if $p=p^r_0(x)$, then

-\end{itemize} Condition (i) in Definition \ref{def:deffi7b} states that superhedging cannot be less expensive than replication, whereas condition (ii) states that strict superhedging is in fact always more costly than replication.